-There are three kind of SPAN modes that are available for different scenarios: SPAN, RSPAN & ERSPAN all of them having the following key features:
+There are three kinds of SPAN modes that are available for different scenarios: SPAN, RSPAN & ERSPAN all of them having the following key features:

 - Require a source port or vlan and a destination port where the traffic will be collected.